oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 There are three cross-device flow patterns for transferring the authorization request between the Initiating Device to the Authorization Device.

-- User-Transferred Session Data Pattern: In the first variant, the user initiates the authorization process with the authorization server by copying information from the initiating device to the authorization device, before authorizing an action.
-For example the user may read a code displayed on the initiating device and enter it on the authorization device, or they may scan a QR code displayed in the Initiating Device with the Authorization Device.
+- User-Transferred Session Data Pattern: In the first variant, the user initiates the authorization process with the authorization server by copying information from the Initiating Device to the Authorization Device, before authorizing an action.
+For example the user may read a code displayed on the Initiating Device and enter it on the Authorization Device, or they may scan a QR code displayed in the Initiating Device with the Authorization Device.
 - Backchannel-Transferred Session Pattern: In the second variant, the OAuth client on the Initiating Device is responsible for transferring the session and initiating authorization on the Authorization Device via a backchannel with the Authorization Server.
 For example the user may attempt an online purchase on an Initiating Device (e.g. a personal computer) and receive an authorization request on their Authentication Device (e.g. mobile phone).
 - User-Transferred Authorization Data Pattern: In the third variant, the OAuth client on the Initiating Device triggers the authorization request via a backchannel with the Authorization Server.
 Authorization data (e.g. an access code) is displayed on the Authorization Device, which the user enters on the Initiating Device.